 Nutcracker followed in December with an increased schedule of 12

 training for students of all ages and experience levels.
-Under the direction of
+Qualified faculty provide

-a comprehensive dance education that is both challenging and
+a comprehensive dance education that is challenging and

 rewarding.
-Every student is individually nurtured with expertise and
+Students are individually nurtured with expertise and

 School of Nashville Ballet also offers a nationally recognized Summer Intensive program.
-This 7-week training camp provides extensive instruction for serious dancers from all over the world.
-Students are invited to the program after an audition process, and, once at Nashville Ballet’s facilities, participate in a variety of classes for approximately 6-8 hours each day.
-The Summer Intensive curriculum is designed to strengthen the dancer’s technique and explore their full potential in a supportive environment.
-The goal of this program is to prepare students for a long-term career in dance, whether with Nashville Ballet or with other organizations.
+This 7-week training camp provides extensive instruction for serious dancers from all over the world and prepares students for a career in dance.
 Through an ongoing partnership with Belmont University, most students participating in the Summer Intensive stay in the Belmont residence halls while living in and exploring Nashville.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.